Bill Garden Boatshop Classes

 Tyler Schaffer

 Tyler was raised on a lake in the Rocky Mountains and became fascinated by plywood boats after receiving a Glen-L boats book as a teen and has become hooked ever since.
 Tyler now enjoys sharing his knowledge and interest in contemporary boat building and restoration with others.
 His other woodworking interests include cabinet building, millwork, furniture design, and finishing.
-When not teaching in the Bill Gardnen Boatshop, Tyler can be found on one of his many boats, house projects, or fishing.
+When not teaching in the Bill Garden Boatshop, Tyler can be found on one of his many boats, house projects, or fishing.

 CANCELLATION POLICY: